ChivnetDevelop/ChivnetDevelopWearCounter/README.md

 Statement Regarding "Counter for Wear OS" App Privacy Policy

-This app (Version '1.0.2') is available on Google Play.
+This app is available on Google Play.

 This app is provided at no cost and is intended for use as is.